 According to the Centers for Disease Control and Prevention (CDC), the human papillomavirus (HPV) is a group of more than 150 related viruses that are considered to be sexually transmitted infections.
-Some HPVs can cause warts.
-Others can cause cancer of the mouth, throat and anus/rectum.
+Some HPVs can cause warts, while others can cause cancer of the mouth, throat and anus/rectum.
 HPV in men can lead to penile cancer and in women it may cause cervical, vaginal and vulvar cancers.
 HPV often has no symptoms.

-According to the CDC, HPV is the most common form of sexually transmitted infection, with over 79 million Americans infected, most in their late teens and early 20s.
+According to the CDC, HPV is the most common form of sexually transmitted infection, with more than 79 million Americans infected — most in their late teens and early 20s.
 About 14 million people become newly infected each year.
-Some people may not even know they have it since the virus can lay dormant in your body with no physical signs.
-Some people discover they have HPV later on because they discover they have genital warts, cervical precancer or other HPV-related cancers.
+Some people may not even know they have HPV since the virus can lay dormant in your body with no physical signs.
+Some people discover they have HPV only after being diagnosed with genital warts, cervical precancer or other HPV-related cancers.

 HPV is transmitted primarily through vaginal, anal or oral sex.
-HPV is highly contagious; even if you show no signs of the virus, you can give it to someone else.
+HPV is highly contagious and even if you show no signs of the virus, it is still possible to spread HPV to someone else.
 A condition that occurs from HPV is genital warts.
 Sometimes, they will show up and won’t go away.
 Genital warts can lead to chronic infections, which can cause cancer of the cervix, anus, vagina, penis, throat and tongue.